ldgalvan/glucoseformer/README.md

 - **Incorporating additional physiological features**
   Including signals like basal insulin decay and other relevant biomarkers could improve model robustness and clinical relevance.

-### Cloud Deployment

 ### ☁️ Cloud Deployment

 To test cloud deployment, I chose **AWS** as the provider and deployed the model using **ECS Fargate**.
 The model was wrapped in a **FastAPI** application, containerized with **Docker**, and pushed to **Amazon ECR**.

-I registered a task definition and ran it using the ECS CLI, specifying the appropriate **VPC**, **subnet**, and **security group**, and enabled public IP assignment.
-Once the task was running, I could send prediction requests to the container using the public IP.

 Here’s an example of a successful request using `curl`: